 Quick release skewers are a classic weight weenie upgrade, however riders should beware any cheapo no-name skewers - they tend to fail unexpectedly and are therefore actually quite dangerous.
 Enter the Extralite Streeters - large milled levers with eccentric clamps that even out clamping pressure.
 Made from aerospace-grade titanium, ultrasonically tested, aesthetically pleasing AF and 100% safe to use.
-Also check out the Tune DC130 Skewers.

 Typical OEM QR skewers - 120g

 As 11-speed drivetrains feature (more-or-less) the same chain spacing, riders can freely utilize cassettes from other brands.
 We especially like the RED XG-1190 cassette from SRAM.
 Sure, it's a little more pricey vs Dura-Ace or Ultegra, but it's reportedly more durable and weighs significantly less.
 SRAM call it the stiffest and lightest cassette they've ever produced.